MinecraftForge/Documentation/docs/items/items.md

 This method returns a hex representation of a color in an integer.

 Tint indexes are specified for faces of an element in item's model JSON file.
-When a face with a tint index is being drawn, its tint index is passed to the method.
-A face without a tint index won't be colored.
-Layer indexes are used as tint indexes for items, models of which inherit `builtin/generted` model.
+A face without a tint index won't be colored, and therefore will not have its color handler called.
+Layer indexes are used as tint indexes for items whose models inherit from the `builtin/generted` model.

 ### Registering an Item Color Handler

 Item color handlers must be registered by calling `ItemColors#registerItemColorHandler(IItemColor, Item)` to function.
 Same can be done for multiple items.
 An instance of `ItemColors` can be obtained by calling `Minecraft#getItemColors()`.

 This must be done during the initialization phase and only on the client side.

 [registering]: ../concepts/registries.md#registering-things